spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/elastigroup-overview.md

 * A version of your application is problematic, for example, the codebase or a new AMI.
 * If more than 50% of the instances in a specific batch are unhealthy after the grace period, the deployment will fail.

 If a deployment fails, the instance remains running for troubleshooting purposes.
 Some instances in the Elastigroup may have the old configuration, while the rest may have the new configuration.
-To fix the failed roll, stop and detach either the old instances or the new onew.
+To fix the failed roll, stop and detach either the old instances or the new ones.
 Update the Elastigroup configuration and deploy again to apply the configuration updates.

 Elastigroup will not start new deployments or any scaledown activities until the failed deployment is completely stopped or resolved.

 ## Recommendations

 [Availability zone scores and recommendations](elastigroup/features/core-features/az-scores) assist you in making informed decisions when choosing the best availability zones to launch instances at.
 The data on the recommendation page is based on availability zone scores calculated by Elastigroup, taking both Cost and Spot markets availability into account.
-To ensure tailor-made data is displayed, the data comprising the availability zone scores is directly related to the allowed instance types configured in your group.
+To make sure tailor-made data is displayed, the data comprising the availability zone scores is directly related to the allowed instance types configured in your group.

 ## Monitoring

 The monitoring tab shows you information about the utilization of your Elastigroups.
-It helps you optimize resource allocation (right sizing), identify performance issues, and manage costs effectively.
+It helps you optimize resource allocation (right-sizing), identify performance issues, and manage costs effectively.
 You can view graphs with historical vCPU and memory utilization data for the last 6 hours, 24 hours, 7 days, or 30 days.
 Memory utilization is available if a [CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html) is installed.

 ## Log